 I love the concept of disproportionate rewards–getting the biggest rewards, for the least effort.

 You can use an app like iBotta to save money on groceries and in a year’s time save a few hundred dollars.
-While saving money this way is easy, it’s not like the benefits are going to change your life.
+While saving money this way is easy, it’s not like the benefits will change your life.

-Compare this to finding a low fee-investment provider.
+Compare this to optimizing your 401(k).
 A few hours of research and moving your account can knock years off your working life.
 The rewards for the effort here are disproportionate.

 What personal finance actions have disproportionate rewards?